-Earn extra money by helping out people in your community when they go out of town.
-If you decide to try house-sitting, you’ll be responsible for watering plants and keeping an eye on homes while residents are away.
+Earn extra money by helping out folks in your community when they go out of town.
+If you decide to try house-sitting, you’ll be responsible for tasks like watering plants and keeping an eye on homes while residents are away.

 Sometimes word of mouth is often sufficient to get jobs like this.
 But you can also find opportunities on websites such as Rover.
-It connects people in need of house-sitting with people who do just that.
+It connects people in need of house-sitting with people ready to provide that service.